NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/jet_user_guide.rst

    # module load intel   # module load mvapich2

-**Note:** Since you have to do this explicitly (for now), youalso have to do it in your job scripts.
+**Note:** Since you have to do this explicitly (for now), you also have to do it in your job scripts.
 Or, you can put it in your .profile and make it permanent.

 .. rubric:: Modules on Jet
-The way to find the latest modules on Jet is to run moduleavail:
+The way to find the latest modules on Jet is to run module avail:

  .. code-block:: shell

    # module aval

 to see the list of available modules for the compiler and the MPI modules currently loaded.

 .. code-block:: shell